GLOBAL MARKETS-Stocks, yields tumble after China lets yuan fall again

 The yuan's spot value fell further after Beijing released weak July output and investment data, trading as low as 6.4510 to the dollar.

-Sources told Reuters that the move to devalue the yuan reflects a growing clamor within Chinese government circles for a devaluation of perhaps up to 10 percent to help struggling exporters.
+Sources told Reuters that the move to devalue the yuan reflects a growing clamour within Chinese government circles for a devaluation of perhaps up to 10 percent to help struggling exporters.

+Major stock markets lost ground worldwide, with sectors exposed to China's economy falling most, as a lower yuan makes exports to China from the rest of the world more expensive.

+Luxury goods stocks like the French giant LVMH and Coach were lower along with automakers like Germany's BMW, which lost 2.6 percent, and General Motors , which lost 2.4 percent.

 The U.S. dollar weakened against most major currencies, with U.S. debt yields lower also, as investors questioned whether China's devaluation would affect the Federal Reserve's plans to raise interest rates later this year.